benkeser/info-550-final-project/README.md

 ## Final Report

 The final html report can be generated using the 'make' command, which will also automatically synchronize the project library.
 This report contains background information about the data, a table containing descriptive statistics, and a time series graph.

+## Docker Container

+A docker image for creating this report is available on DockerHub at https://hub.docker.com/repository/docker/rachelsagers/finalproject.
+To build the container, run 'docker build -t finalproject.'
+To run this container, execute 'docker run -it finalproject bash.'
+In the bash terminal in the container, run 'make report/final_report.html', and the final report will be compiled and saved to the report directory for retrieval.